Saber: An Efficient Sampling with Adaptive Acceleration and Backtracking Enhanced Remasking for Diffusion Language Model: Conclusion

 \section{Conclusion}

-In this paper, we addressed the critical speed-quality trade-off for DLM sampling in code generation and introduced Saber, a novel, training-free sampling algorithm for DLM sampling that combines both adaptive acceleration and backtracking-enhanced remasking mechanism.
-Our extensive experiments indicate that Saber substantially outperforms existing DLM sampling methods, significantly narrowing the performance gap with autoregressive models in code generation.
+In this paper, we addressed the critical speed-quality trade-off for DLM sampling in code generation and introduced Saber, a novel, training-free sampling algorithm for DLMs that combines both adaptive acceleration via dynamic unmasking and backtracking-enhanced remasking mechanism.
+Our extensive experiments indicate that Saber substantially outperforms existing DLM sampling methods with great generalizability, significantly narrowing the performance gap with autoregressive models in code generation.
+Moreover, results on mathematical reasoning and scientific reasoning benchmarks suggest that Saber generalizes beyond code generation.
+We leave a broader exploration across diverse domains and tasks as future work.